 2. A downtrend is made up of descending peaks and troughs.
 Lower highs and lower lows.

-Charles Dow developed a series of principles for understanding and analyzing market behavior which later became known as Dow Theory, the cornerstone of the study of technical analysis.
+Charles Dow developed a series of principles for understanding and analyzing market behavior, which later became known as Dow Theory, the cornerstone of the study of technical analysis.
 Charles Dow believed that prices moved in waves or trends.
-He believed that much like a rising tide where the waves would move further up the beach with each ebb and flow and cause smaller ripples, so too would stock prices.
-Conversely, once the tide had peaked and changed to move further down the beach until low tide, so too would stock prices.
-This may seem like a simple concept but it is part of the foundation of the modern study of trends in stock prices.
+He believed that much like a rising tide where the waves would move farther up the beach with each ebb and flow, and cause smaller ripples, so too would rising stock prices.
+Conversely, once the tide had peaked and changed to move farther down the beach until low tide, so too would stock prices.
+This may seem like a simple concept, but it is part of the foundation of the modern study of trends in stock prices.

-- Primary (Long term: Year or longer): The Tide in Dow's explanation
+- Primary – Long-term (i.e., 1 year or longer): the tide in Dow's explanation

 Trends are affected by the next longer and next shorter trend.
-A rising long term trend causes the intermediate trend to have larger rallies and smaller retracements and the short term trend causes the intermediate trend to ebb and flow.
-A falling long term trend causes the intermediate trend to have smaller rallies and larger retracements while the short term trend, again, causes the intermediate term trend to ebb and flow.
+A rising long-term trend causes the intermediate trend to have larger rallies and smaller retracements, and the short-term trend causes the intermediate-term trend to ebb and flow.
+A falling long-term trend causes the intermediate-term trend to have smaller rallies and larger retracements, while the short-term trend, again, causes the intermediate-term trend to ebb and flow.

-Using trend and trend line analysis is a very important aspect of technical analysis, but keep in mind that it is only one of the many tools and techniques available.
-When a trend line is broken it should only serve as a warning that the trend may be changing.
-When a trend line is broken you should use additional tools and signals to confirm the change in trend.
+Using trend and trend line analysis is an important aspect of technical analysis, but keep in mind that it's only one of the many tools and techniques available.
+When a trend line is broken, it should serve only as a warning that the trend may be changing.
+You should use additional tools and signals to confirm the change in trend.